alialaba/budgety/README.md

 ### What you will learn

 - How to convert field inputs to numbers.
-- How to prevent false inputs.
+- How to prevent false inputs.(using if conditional )not empty inputs && not a number && not less than 1
+- How and why to create simple reusable functions with only one purpose
+- How to sum all elements of an array using forEach.